401 KAR 45:060. Special waste permit-by-rule.

 STATUTORY AUTHORITY: KRS 224.10-100, 224.40-305, 224.50-760

-NECESSITY, FUNCTION, AND CONFORMITY: KRS Chapter 224 requires the cabinet to adopt administrative regulations for the management, processing, and disposal of wastes.
-KRS 224.40-305 requires persons who establish, conduct, operate, maintain or permit the use of a waste site or facility to obtain a permit.
-This chapter establishes the permitting standards for special waste sites or facilities, and the standards applicable to all special waste sites or facilities.
+NECESSITY, FUNCTION, AND CONFORMITY: KRS Chapter 224 requires the cabinet to promulgate administrative regulations for the management, processing, and disposal of wastes.
+KRS 224.40-305 requires persons who establish, conduct, operate, maintain, or permit the use of a waste site or facility to obtain a permit.
 This administrative regulation sets forth the requirements for a special waste permit-by-rule.